caoccao/Jaspiler/README.rst

 Jaspiler
 ========

 `Jaspiler <https://github.com/caoccao/Jaspiler/>`_ is a Java to Java transpiler.
 It transpiles the given Java code to the corresponding Java code with some customizations.
+It is expected to be a Babel for Java.
+If you like this project, please star it.

 Major Features
 ==============